Decisions of Cases in Virginia, by the High Court of Chancery, with Remarks upon Decrees by the Court of Appeals, Reversing Some of Those Decisions

 George Wythe (1726 – 1806), American legal scholar, politician, and judge, provided substantial contributions to the jurisprudence of a young nation.[1]
 Wythe's Reports, published in Richmond, Virginia, in 1795, include forty-two of his cases spanning the years 1788 to early 1795.

-Wythe served various roles throughout his career, two of which provide context for his Decisions of Cases in Virginia by the High Court of Chancery.
+Wythe served various roles throughout his career, two of which provide context for his Decisions of Cases in Virginia, by the High Court of Chancery.
 One produced a rivalry, and the other deep enmity, with one of his contemporaries, Edmund Pendleton.
 It was from this rivalry that Wythe’s Reports sprang.[2]

 Wythe first encountered Pendleton in the practice of law, as they were frequent adversaries in court.[3]
 While Wythe exceeded in formulating complex, logically sounds arguments, Pendleton possessed the gift of eloquence.[4]
 Often this led to Pendleton winning cases with a weaker argument, as Wythe's complex arguments often exceeded the comprehension of the jury.[5]
 The friction generated between these steadfast competitors in these early years evidently sowed the seeds of a life-long rivalry.